SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-editor.md

 Most blocks \(but not all\) have parameters that you have to set according to your requirements.

-When "Missing" is shown on an input or output block on the canvas, this means that the defined device, group or asset cannot be found in the {{< product-c8y-iot >}} inventory.
-You should then either go to the {{< product-c8y-iot >}} inventory and make sure that this device is registered or that the group or asset exists, or you should select a different, existing device, group or asset in the block parameter editor \(see below\).
+When "Missing" is shown on an input or output block on the canvas, this means that the defined input source or output destination cannot be found in the {{< product-c8y-iot >}} inventory.
+You should then either go to the {{< product-c8y-iot >}} inventory and make sure that the device is registered or that the group or asset exists, or you should select a different, existing input source or output destination in the block parameter editor \(see below\).

 The labels of some blocks on the canvas show the value of the most important parameter.
 For example, the **Expression** block shows the defined expression, and the **Time Delay** block shows the defined delay in seconds.